- 1 Burkinabe employee

 - RESAOLAB network member since 2009

-Burkina Faso is one of the 7 members of the RESAOLAB network of West African laboratories created by the Mérieux Foundation and the ministries of health of participating countries.
+Burkina Faso is one of the 7 members of the West African Network of clinical laboratories (RESAOLAB) created by the Mérieux Foundation and the ministries of health of participating countries.
 As part of this network, Burkina Faso participates annually in training, laboratory supervision, quality assurance and external quality assessment.

 Since 2009, several projects have been funded by the Mérieux Foundation and its partners, including the Agence Française de Développement, to provide the country with suitable training structures: the creation in 2013 of the Continuing Training Center and the External Quality Assessment Unit in Ouagadougou (within the General Directorate of Pharmacy, Drugs and Laboratories), renovation of three continuing training centers in 2014 (in Bobo-Dioulasso, Ouahigouya and Fada N’Gourma), restoration of the laboratory and practical work rooms of the Pharmacy Faculty in Ouagadougou in 2014 with the support of Fondation Christophe et Rodolphe Mérieux.